James Reviews: 'Triple Frontier'

 Most heist films will focus on the buildup to the robbery, and leave any potential consequences for the third act or a sequel.
 In this movies' case, the stealing of the money is only half the robbery, the getaway is what it focuses its attention on.
 Everywhere the men go, a problem arises, when you think they're in the clear, or that their troubles are behind them, conflict rears its ugly head.

 Their situation is only made worse by Redfly's actions.
 A divorced, borderline alcoholic with money issues, he stands to loss the most if the heist goes wrong.
 When more than $75 million is discovered in the house, he pushes the group to go overtime to get it all.
 He's the first to threaten people into helping them, he's hostile towards Yovanna, and he's quick to start the shooting.
-Redfly is the closest to becoming the villain of the story, but thanks to the first act, we realize that he's not evil, just desperate.
-A performance that is elevated by Ben Affleck, who, after going through a bit of a rough patch in both his personal and professional life, brings a sense of authenticity to the role.
+Redfly is the closest to becoming the villain of the story, despite the movie having already established that he's not evil, just desperate.
+This is a performance that is elevated by Ben Affleck, who, after going through a bit of a rough patch in both his personal and professional life, brings a sense of authenticity to the role.

 Oscar Isaac puts on a captivating display of muscle and reason as Pope, a leader both on and off the battlefield, he drives the group to accomplish the heist, feeling that they are entitled to such an amount as reward for their prolific careers.
 Unlike Redfly, however, he's willing to play it safe, keep to a list of rules, and get out unscathed, causing a clash of interest within the ranks.
 Every time Redfly wants to go the extra mile, or question his leadership, Pope has to put his foot down and remind him to stick to the plan.
 It makes for some dynamic chemistry, as they push for the same goal with different methods.